danigallegdup/sps_portfolio/README.md

 # Google Software Product Sprint

-This repo contains the projects you'll work on throughout SPS.
+This repo contains Dani's portfolio and SPS projects."

 To get started: